TimHanewich/bitgraphics/readme.md

 Note that, at the time of this writing, `Typewriter` is not case sensitive.
 Any letter, uppercase or lowercase, will be displayed as uppercase.

+## Graphics Repository
+I have collected some useful graphics in the graphics folder [here](./graphics/).
+Go there to read more!